top of page

 The region is home to 10 of the 58 UNESCO sites in Italy, including Pompeii and Herculaneum, the Royal Palace of Caserta, the Amalfi Coast and the Historic Center of Naples, as well as the impressive Mount Vesuvius.

 Tourism fluorishes in Campania and its iconic isle of Capri is among the most sought-after islands in the world.
-The Sorrentine Penincula features among the most visited sites in Italy and Vesuvius is the most visited and well-known volcano in the world.
+The Sorrentine Peninsula features among the most frequented sites in Italy and Vesuvius is the most visited and well-known volcano in the world.

 Positano.jpg